cjeon97/EDS124BR/Teaching Programming Portfolio - Lesson Plan.md

-Show What You Know: Explain Your Program
+Teaching Programming Portfolio - Lesson Plan

 [https://youtu.be/kEkUEFb3PxQ]

-This is the video explaining how to write a simple program using snap.
+This is the video explaining how to write a simple program using scratch.
 It explains the goal of the program and goes through each instructions and how it works.